ShahidJamal1/Web-Development-MERN-/README.md

 This lecture helped me combine DOM manipulation + events + arrays + logic into practical applications.

+🔹 What is CRUD?

+CRUD stands for:

+C → Create

+R → Read

+U → Update

+D → Delete

+These operations allow users to manage data dynamically on a webpage.

 🧑‍💻 Tech Stack Used

 - HTML5